CH-Earth/summa/docs/input_output/SUMMA_input.md

 ## Model decisions file
 <a id="infile_model_decisions"></a>
-The model decisions file is an ASCII file that indicates the model decisions with which SUMMA is configured.
-Comments can be added to the file by starting them with `!`.
-Anything after the `!` will be discarded till the end of the line.
-You can include as many comments as you want, as they will be stripped as SUMMA processes the file.
+The model decisions file is an [ASCII file](#infile_format_ASCII) that indicates the model decisions with which SUMMA is configured.
 The model decisions file is parsed by `build/source/engine/mDecisions.f90`, which also serves as the file of record for all available options for the individual model decisions.
 The names for the model decisions are found in `build/source/dshare/get_ixname.f90:function get_ixdecisions(varName)`.
 Detailed information about the individual model decisions and their associated options can be found in the [configuration section](../configuration/SUMMA_model_decisions.md).

 Model decisions can be specified in any order with one decision per line.
 The decisions take the form `<keyword> <value>`, where `<keyword>` is the decision to be made and `<value>` is the option that is selected for that decision.
 For example, the line `f_Richards mixdform` indicates that the mixed form (liquid/frozen) of the Richards's equation should be used in the simulation(`mixdform` option for the `f_Richards` decision).
 Another option for this model decision would be `moisture`, which would be the moisture-based form.